Tuition and Fees

 Applicants who have reached the age of sixty years are eligible to apply for a rebate of 50% of normal tuition fees.

-Payment of tuition fees for Intersession and Summer Session must be made at the Registrar's Office prior to the start of classes.
+Payment of tuition fees for Intersession and Summer Session must be made at the Financial Services prior to the start of classes.
 Tuition fees are as follows:

 Audit (non-credit) - half fees